 Shepherd…exercising oversight not under compulsion, but voluntarily, according to the will of God; and not for sordid gain, but with eagerness; nor yet as lording it over those allotted to your charge, but proving to be examples… 1 Peter 5:3

 Your own head, or mind, submits to the needs of every member of your body.
 When a limb is hurt, wounded, or sick, your mind does not ignore it but submits to its needs.
 Your mind does not make decisions against what is best for your body.
 When you exercise, your body tells you when its tired.
 It tells you when it needs a shower.
 It tells you when it needs medicine or a hospital.
 It tells you when you eat to much or too little.
 Or when you have to go to the bathroom.
 Should your head not submit to these needs you’d be a dead or unhealthy person indeed!
-But, being the smart person you are, you give priority to your body over the interests of your mind every single day.
+But, being the reasonable person you are, you give priority to your body over the interests of your mind every single day.
 Not only that you do it voluntarily with eagerness.
 And because it is your own body, you look to give it the best rather than exploit it.
 Biblical headship works in exactly the same way and this is what the Bible teaches.

 This kind of headship of the father (and the Father in Heaven) is what will allow our families and communities to heal, grow strong and healthy, and prosper.
 Fatherhood is a trait that, if realized, will bring stability, protection, and prosperity to the “body” like nothing else.
 The question is, will you submit to the Head as a member and receive the benefits?